In memory of Zia Licia, my aunt from Trieste – recipe for Fritole

 CHICKEN WITH SAUERKRAUT, from the Carso, in north eastern Italy, near Trieste

-This is a simple dish with flavours from north eastern Italy, in an area between Slovenia and the Adriatic, south of Monfalcone and close to Trieste called the Carso (Karst in German, Kras in Slovenian).
+Chicken with Sauerkraut is a simple dish with flavours from north eastern Italy, lose to Trieste called the Carso (Karst in German, Kras in Slovenian).
+This area is between Slovenia and the Adriatic, south of Monfalcone.

-The ingredients in the recipe are simple and reflect the flavours of Hungary and Germany, Russia and countries in Eastern Europe but also Trieste – chicken, sauerkraut, onion, lardo and white wine.This is not surprising as Trieste used to be part of the Austro- Hungarian Empire
+The ingredients in the recipe are simple and reflect the flavours of Hungary and Germany, Russia and countries in Eastern Europe.
+But these are the flavours also of Trieste – chicken, sauerkraut, onion, lardo and white wine.
+It is not surprising as Trieste used to be part of the Austro- Hungarian Empire.

 I first came across a version of this recipe in Fred Plotkin’s book, La Terra Fortunata, (published in 2001).
-I have made versions of this dish before but have used chicken with bones as the recipe suggests, but this time I used boneless chicken and some fatty bacon that needed using.
+I have made versions of this dish before but have used chicken with bones as the recipe suggests, but this time I used boneless chicken and some fatty bacon.
 Having lived in Trieste I am very familiar with sauerkraut and cooking with smoked pork and pork fat (on the odd occasion) and I invariably have jars of sauerkraut at home, especially in winter for making dishes like iota.

 IMG_2693